 Towson University is home to over 400 international students from over 80 countries and to 30 foreign faculty, exchange scholars, and visiting faculty each year.
 The International Student and Scholar Office (ISSO) provides documents, services, and programs essential to a culturally diverse academic environment that enhances international learning opportunities for students, faculty, and staff.

-Please contact us at this time via e-mail: isso AT_TOWSON.
-This is the preferred method of communication.
-Please allow 1-2 business days for us to respond to your emails.
+Contact us at this time via e-mail: isso AT_TOWSON.
+Due to the volume of messages, please allow 2-3 business days for us to respond to your emails.

 If you are an enrolled (current) student with a documented disability, you may request accommodations through ADS.
 Accommodations may include testing accommodations and use of the Testing Services Center, note-taking assistance, sign language interpreting and captioning for deaf students, alternate formats for print materials, assistive technology, para-transit registration and internship accommodations.